Manishearth/manishearth.github.io/source/_posts/2017-05-19-teaching-programming-proactive-vs-reactive.markdown

  [twitter-discussion]: https://twitter.com/sehurlburt/status/863829482645340160

 When teaching most things, there are two non-mutually-exclusive ways of approaching the problem.
-One is "proactive"[^1], which is where the teacher decide a learning path beforehand, and executes it.
+One is "proactive"[^1], which is where the teacher decides a learning path beforehand, and executes it.
 The other is "reactive", where the teacher reacts to the student trying things out and dynamically tailors the teaching experience.